erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

 Most models cover some form of risk assesment, involved in the requiremnts gathering process.
 In the Spiral model the concept of risk assessment is essential while in models like RUP it has a lesser role.

 ## Second phase   *Design*
-This stage coresponds to the third phase in the ISO/IEC standard **Demonstration and Evaluation**
+This stage coresponds to the third phase in the ISO/IEC standard **Demonstration and Evaluation** where we flesh out and create the system that will full fill the identified requirments put on the system.
+This is where we most often use visual diagrams and pseudo-code to describe our system.
+The design phase should be detailed enough that you can plan and execute a coherent development, but it is important to note that doing more than what you need is as bad as doing to little(well a litlle less :-)  but still it is important to not over enginer when you and your team have a clear picture of what you whant to develop that is when we step to the next phase)

 ## Third phase  *Development*
  This stage coresponds to the fourth phase in the ISO/IEC standard **Enginering/Development** is the stage where you use processes to implement your software system that is this is the coding step.